Today is Monday, June 22, 2026. So, 7 days from today, it will be Monday, June 29, 2026.

 7 days is approximately 0.2 months, assuming a 30-day month average.

-When Thursday, April 23, 2026 arrives, we'll be in the midst of Spring.
+When Monday, June 29, 2026 arrives, we'll be in the midst of Summer.
 This upcoming week could bring anything from important deadlines to unexpected opportunities.
 Whether you're counting down to a special event or simply planning ahead, these 7 days represent a canvas of possibilities.

 By then, you might have finished that book you've been meaning to read, started a new hobby, or finally tackled that project you've been putting off.
 The Earth will have traveled 11.2 million miles through space, carrying all of us toward that future date.